George Pettit: Biography

 At the age of 17 Pettit, joined by friends Dallas Green, Wade MacNeil, Chris Steele, and Jesse Ingelevics formed Alexisonfire.
 According to Pettit, he had a choice of going to art school or being in the band before the first tour.
 Pettit ultimately chose Alexisonfire which would later gain worldwide recognition.

 In January 2009, he married his long-time girlfriend, Megan.
 Their first child, Owen Edward Pettit, was born on the winter solstice, December 21, 2009.

 Pettit is an avid record collector as well as a DJ, taking tips from the great DJ King Tubby.
 He is also known for his diverse music taste ranging from Rick James and Nancy Sinatra to the Screamers.
 Pettit was a juror on the first two episodes of Video On Trial, a television show on MuchMusic, under the alias George Logan.
 He also hosts Strange Notes, a television program which airs on BiteTV and aux.tv.
 The show features in-depth interviews conducted by Pettit of artists that he finds interesting.

-Since the dissolution of Alexisonfire in 2011, Pettit has retrained to become a firefighter in Oshawa.
+After the dissolution of Alexisonfire in 2011, Pettit retrained to become a firefighter at Emergency Services Academy in Sherwood Park, Alberta.
 He rejoined Alexisonfire in 2015.

 In 2015, Pettit released an LP with his side project Dead Tired.
 The band has since released two further EPs.